ampotos/dynStruct/todo/future_work.md

        The goal here is also to made the structure recovering more accurate by looking at some other information at runtime.

+# Handle signal to write output beofre exiting the program:
+	Handle all signal which generate an exit if not catch by the program and wite the output file at that moment This can be useful to analyse program which take a long time to run completly (can stop after a few min and have the needed data to recover struct).

 #optimization of actual implem:

 	Actually runing a simple ls with dynStruct took ~120ms instead of 2ms or 3ms without it.